By Melanie Herman and Alex Ricketts

 - Context — Don’t forget context when trouble lands at your doorstep; take action with your mission, history, service model and clientele as an always present backdrop.
 Be the organization your most supportive stakeholders believe you to be.

 - Connections — A common mistake is to wade through a crisis without getting outside help.
 Now’s the time to use your connections to fortify your mission.
 Don’t be a hero; be a connector.

 - Compassion — Never forget that you are in the compassion business.
 Failing to show compassion for any presumed victims will cost you dearly.

 - Capable — Don’t pretend to have all the answers when it’s clear there are unknowns; instead, promise to get information or answers to questions you’re getting from the media and other stakeholders.

 - Current — Provide up to date information to key stakeholder groups as the crisis unfolds.
 Update basic information on your nonprofit before a crisis erupts, so that you can focus on the new events in the moment, rather than having to re-do an outdated mission statement or board roster.

 - Concise — Clarity is key when communicating to employees, volunteers, the board, clientele or the media during a crisis.
 Don’t ramble; use well-understood terms to describe what’s happening and how your nonprofit is responding to the crisis.

 Melanie Lockwood Herman is Executive Director of the Nonprofit Risk Management Center.
-She welcomes your comments about crisis management or your questions about the Center’s services at Melanie@nonprofitrisk.org or 703.777.3504.
-The Center provides risk management Cloud tools and resources at www.nonprofitrisk.org and offers custom consulting assistance to organizations unwilling to leave their missions to chance.
+She welcomes your comments about crisis management or your questions about NRMC services at Melanie@nonprofitrisk.org or 703.777.3504.
+NRMC provides web apps and educational resources at www.nonprofitrisk.org and offers custom consulting assistance to organizations unwilling to leave their missions to chance.